 Below are the two dogs Ron sent us, (Pebbles on the left and BamBam on the right.)

-They are shown at the age of 14 months delivering justice to a fairly large ‘possum discovered in the neighbors hen house one hot summer night.
-When these pups arrived on the scene it took only moments to find the beast and drag it outside where they proceeded to inflict "a righteous act of retribution" and got their local reputation started.
+They are shown at the age of 14 months delivering justice to a fairly large opossum discovered in a neighbors hen house one hot summer night.
+When these pups arrived on the scene it only took moments for them to find the beast and drag it outside where they proceeded to inflict the "righteous act of retribution" that got their local reputation started.

 The owner of the chickens took considerable satisfaction in witnessing this scene.